 - Dtrx – An Intelligent Archive Extraction (tar, zip, cpio, rpm, deb, rar) Tool for Linux

-In this short article, we have explained how to extract/unzip .zip archive files to specific or different directory in Linux.
+In this short article, we have explained how to extract/unzip .zip archive files to a specific or different directory in Linux.
 You can add your thoughts to this article via the feedback form below.